Normal forms in Virus Machines: Introduction

 This paper contributes the following to the study of virus machines and their computing power.
 Normal forms, some of which are optimal bounds, for VMs are provided in the following sense: (a) providing characterisations (previously were inclusions) for generating families of finite sets; (b) showing new characterisations for finite sets of numbers using restric\-tions on the number of required hosts, instructions, or viruses; and (c) new characterisations are also given for singleton sets of numbers and some linear progressions or combinations.
-The previous work was focused on the restriction of only thre ingredients: hosts, instructions, and number of virueses.
-In this work, new restrictions are considered: limiting or not the host or ins\-truction graphs to be a tree graph, that is, an acylcic directed graph.
+The previous work was focused on the restriction of only three ingredients: hosts, instructions, and number of viruses.
+In this work, new restrictions are considered: limiting or not the host or ins\-truction graphs to be a tree graph, that is, an acyclic directed graph.
 Moreover, the instruction-channel graph can also be li\-mited in the sense that one channel can be attached to at most one instruction.
 We show, for instance, that some VMs with a tree instruction or host graph and with some lower bounds on the number of hosts, instructions, and viruses can only compute finite sets.
 Lastly, we highlight a new (and better) characteri\-sation of semilinear sets of numbers, in short $SLIN$, with virus machines.
 Our results on normal forms are then used to ask new questions regarding other normal forms and restrictions on VMs.

 The present work is a much extended and revised version of the preliminary report in~\cite{tree_or_not_bwmc2024}.
-For instance, results on the family $SLIN$ is especially interesting from the point of view of theory and applications: $SLIN$ is a class enjoying the fact that it is above the family of finite sets $NFIN$ and below the family of Turing computable sets $NRE,$ with $SLIN$ known to be decidable \cite{ginsspan1966}; the decidability of $SLIN$ helps toward the computational complexity of machines for it; applications can benefit from the decidability of $SLIN$, including formal verification, proof assistant \cite{nipkow2008linear}.
+For example, findings concerning the family of sets $SLIN$ are particularly noteworthy from both a theoretical and an applied perspective: $SLIN$ is a class enjoying the fact that it is above the family of finite sets $NFIN$ and below the family of Turing computable sets $NRE,$ with $SLIN$ known to be decidable \cite{ginsspan1966}; the decidability of $SLIN$ helps toward the computational complexity of machines for it; applications can benefit from the decidability of $SLIN$, including formal verification, proof assistant \cite{nipkow2008linear}.

 The organisation of the present work is as follows.
 First, some brief definitions and the state of the art are presented in Section~\ref{sec:def}.
 After that, novel results are presented with the old ingredients in Section~\ref{sec:oldIng}.
 We continue with novel results with the new ingredients proposed in Section~\ref{sec:newIng}.
 Lastly, some conclusions with open remarks are shown in Section~\ref{sec:conc}.